This post may contain affiliate links. Read my full disclosure policy.

 - 1/4 cup soft unsalted butter, at room temperature

 - 2 teaspoons rapid rise or instant yeast ( if using active dry yeast, see notes)

 - 1 teaspoon salt

-- On a lightly greased or floured work surface, roll one piece of dough into a 10" circle.
-Place the circle on a piece of parchment, brush a thin coat of beaten egg on the surface, then evenly sprinkle with ⅓ of the spiced-sugar, dried cranberries, and almonds, leaving ¼" of bare dough around the perimeter.
+- Divide the dough into four equal pieces.
+Shape each piece into a ball, cover the balls, and allow them to rest for 15 minutes.
+On a floured surface, roll one piece of dough into a 10″ circle.
+Place the circle on a parchment -lined sheet pan, brush a thin coat of beaten egg on the surface, then evenly sprinkle with a third of the spiced-sugar, ¼ cup dried cranberries, ¼ cup almonds, leaving 1/4 inch of bare dough around the edges.

 - Using two hands, pick up two adjacent strips and twist them away from each other twice so that the top side is facing up again.
-Repeat with the remaining strips of dough so that you end up with eight pairs of strips.
+Repeat with the remaining strips of dough so that you end up with eight pairs of strips. ( see photos)

 - While the star is rising, preheat the oven to 400°F.

 - Brush the star with a thin coat of the beaten egg.
 Bake it for 14 to 16 minutes, until it’s beautifully golden.
 Test doneness with a thermometer – it should reach 200°F in the center.